StanislavKo/cv01/README.md

 # cv01

-Network2 is faster than Network.
+Network2 is faster than Network1.

-Network needs less memory than Network2.
+Network1 needs less memory than Network2.